designstem/projects/tattoo/index.md

 ## What to measure?

 The MIT and Harvard researchers used inks that functioned as indicators.
-Indicators are substances that provide useful information about their environment.
-For example, information about acids and bases.
+Indicators are substances that provide useful information about their environment, For example, information about acids and bases.

 <br>